arillso/ansible.ca-certificates/README.md

 ### ca_certificates_files

-List of CA certificates that are to be added to the certificate memory of the system.
+List of CA certificates that are to be added to the certificate store of the system.
 Each list element is a configuration directory that defines the source (URL, Files or Inline as variable) of the certificate.
 It must contain a key'name' and one of the following keys in order to use the certificate:

 | Option         | Comments                                                                                                                                                                                      |
 | :------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |